 MATERIALS AND METHODS

 The present study was conducted during the kharif 2024 at Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV), Jabalpur, Madhya Pradesh.
-A total of 55 exalted soybean genotypes along with five standard checks (JS 20-98, JS 20-34, JS 20-69, JS 335, and JS 20-116) were evaluated for their biochemical composition, specifically protein, oil (fat), and ash content.
+A total of 55 exalted soybean genotypes, along with five standard checks (JS 20-98, JS 20-34, JS 20-69, JS 335, and JS 20-116), were evaluated for their biochemical composition, specifically protein, oil (fat), and ash content.

 Fat content was estimated using the Soxhlet extraction method based on AOAC (2002) guidelines.
 One gram of finely ground seed sample was placed in a fat-free cotton-sealed thimble and extracted with petroleum ether (AR grade, 60–80 °C) for six hours using a SOCS PLUS system (Pelican Equipment).
 After extraction, the solvent was evaporated and the residue was oven-dried at 80 °C for 4–6 hours.
 The crude fat percentage was calculated by comparing the weight of extracted fat to the initial sample weight.